-If you want to generate a report that uses in Chinese or Japanese characters, select the language.
+If you want to generate a report that uses Chinese, Japanese, or Korean characters, select the language.
 Otherwise, leave as No Asian Characters to reduce the generated file size.

 Available as quick report

 Allow users to generate this report from the Sites and Overview windows.
 Quick reports generate data for the user's selected Location(s) or view(s).